Chocobozzz/PeerTube/support/doc/production.md

 $ sudo cp /home/peertube/peertube-latest/support/nginx/peertube /etc/nginx/sites-available/peertube
 ```

 Then modify the webserver configuration file.
-Please pay attention to the `alias` key of `/static/webseed` location.
+Please pay attention to the `alias` keys of the static locations.
-It should correspond to the path of your videos directory (set in the configuration file as `storage->videos` key).
+It should correspond to the paths of your storage directories (set in the configuration file inside the `storage` key).

 ```
 $ sudo vim /etc/nginx/sites-available/peertube